inferenceflow-ai/reflow/DESIGN_NOTES.md

 every outbox.
 We go ahead and enqueue it in every outbox and if that works, we return 1 from the router.enqueue method.
 If we do not successfully deliver to one or more outboxes then we return 0, _which means that processing instruction will be re-delivered to one or more nodes_.

+## Duplicate Delivery

+In cases where a single batch of events must be delivered to different downstream workers, as with key based routing, a backup in one downstream worker could create a situation where events are re-delivered to some downstream workers.
+To prevent actually re-processing these events, the following mechanism is used.
+Each worker has a unique id an a sequence number.
+The sequence number only increases and is carried on the envelope of the event.
+When events are enqueued (with the enqueue method) the sender id will be sent.
+The recipient will use the sender id as a dictionary key to look up the highest number seen.
+Events less than or equal to that number will not be processed but they will be counted in the return value of enqueue.

+One complication though.
+The inbox of a worker will be receiving batches from multiple upstream workers.
+Where will the sender id come from ?
+I'd rather not put it on every event but it appears I may have to.

+Point of clarification... do I need to include a unique identifier of the worker or just the node ?
+Two different workers on the same node could send to the same outbox in the case of a merge-type stage.
+So I guess I need to identify the worker as well, or at least the job/stage.
+That brings me back to needing to pass a rather large uuid on the event.
+OK, I know, worker ID will consist of a node id and a worker id.

+## Routing by Key

+Each engine will be started with a unique number which we will call the node number.
+If there are N engines then the unique numbers must be in the range 0 to N-1.
+Failing to do this will cause events to be missed.
+When inboxes are created, the address returned will include the node number.